tjjdoherty/python-statistical-modelling/README.md

 I also ran simple linear regression on the number of Points of Interest against the latitude to fit a model.
 The R^2 (R-Squared) came out to 0.27 which indicates that latitude alone can account for only 27% of the variance in the number of POIs.
 Trying to tie both of these two together, I ran a multilinear regression to predict bike availability from the number of POIs and latitude but this also came out to 0.096 - very poorly fit model.

-What I took from this is that latitude and number of points of interest do have a statistically significant relationship to the bike availability but it is a very week relationship and other factors are contributing to the bike availability.
+What I took from this is that latitude and number of points of interest do have a statistically significant relationship to the bike availability but it is a very weak relationship and other factors are contributing to the bike availability.

 ## Challenges